MicrosoftDocs/Advertising-docs/Advertising/bingads-12/guides/authentication-oauth.md

 ### Q. Will the Bing Ads SDKs support the Microsoft identity platform endpoint?

 The Bing Ads SDKs version 12.13.2 and later use the [Microsoft identity platform endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) by default.
-To continue using an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67 via the [Live Connnect endpoint](authentication-oauth-live-connect.md), you'll need to set the "require live connect" property of each OAuth object.
+To continue using an older application ID (aka Client ID) that is formatted as a hexadecimal value e.g., 0000000012345A67 via the [Live Connect endpoint](authentication-oauth-live-connect.md), you'll need to set the "require live connect" property of each OAuth object.

 ### Q. Will sandbox support work or school accounts?

 No. Work or school accounts are only supported in production with the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
-The [Live Connnect endpoint](authentication-oauth-live-connect.md) is supported for personal accounts in sandbox.
+The [Live Connect endpoint](authentication-oauth-live-connect.md) is supported for personal accounts in sandbox.

 ## See Also
 [Authentication With the SDKs](sdk-authentication.md)